 Golden Perch ( yellowbelly ) local fish species facts and Limits.
-Golden Perch or yellow belly are a native fish that get their name from their distinctive golden colour.
-They are generally quite thick and have a strange hump shape on their heads that give them a unique look.
-There also a good fighting fish.
-There often targeted at Lake Hume, Lake Eildon, Goulbourn River, Loddon Rive, Campase River and Lake Eppalock
+Golden Perch or yellow belly is a native fish species that get their name from their distinctive golden colour.
+They are generally quite heavy and thick resembling the shape of a football and a strange hump shape on their heads that give them a unique look.
+They are a terrific freshwater species to target that provide good eating and fighting qualities for anglers.
+The most commonly caught sizes of golden perch are 1-2 kilo but they can grow between 5-10 kilos.
+Thanks to recent stocking programs by Victorian fisheries the numbers of golden perch are set to greatly increase thanks to target 1 million and target 10 million programs.
+There often targeted at Lake Hume, Lake Eildon, Goulburn River, Loddon River, Campaspe River and Lake Eppalock

 Size & limits: